 Extrinsic Tooth Stains

 Extrinsic tooth stains are stains that are on the external surface of your teeth.
 They are stains that remain on your enamel.
-Such stains include stains from foods, beverages, tobacco, and the buildup of plaque and tartar which can discolor your teeth.
+Such stains include stains from foods, beverages such as coffee, tobacco, and the buildup of plaque and tartar which can discolor your teeth.
 Professional dental whitening or over-the-counter whiteners can work nicely on extrinsic tooth stains.

 Intrinsic Tooth Stains